rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v1.md

 For each registered node (the gathering of which was shown previously in the RPL calculation), assess its eligibility for Smoothing Pool rewards.

-**NOTE:** nodes that have below 10% RPL collateral are *still eligible* for Smoothing Pool rewards as of ruleset v2.

 Get the opt-in status and the last time of a Smoothing Pool status change for the node:
 ```go
 isOptedIn := RocketNodeManager.getSmoothingPoolRegistrationState(nodeAddress)